cfe-lab/MiCall/micall/tests/microtest/README.md

   of mutations.
 See the `make_sample.py` script for details.
 * 2130AMIDI-MidHCV - full coverage of the MIDI portion of NS5b, with a couple of mutations.
 See the `make_sample.py` script for details.
+* 2140A-HCV - random sections of HCV-1a that work with de novo assembly.
+  `utils/make_sample.py` first generates 10000 random reads, then `utils/denovo_simplify.py` winnows that down to the smallest subset that still works with de novo assembly.